Open Education Week 2019: Open Textbooks, Open Minds

 Note that public domain dedications are not Creative Commons licenses; instead, these licenses wave all rights reserved by copyright to place the work in the public domain.
 Attribution is often appreciated but not necessary.

-For more information, see BCcampus's Self-Publishing Guide.
+For more information, follow the link below to BCcampus's Self-Publishing Guide.

 Please see the University of Toronto's Open Textbook Toolkit for information on OER publishing tools.
 For publishing information specific to PressBooks, see their useful guide.